laracraft-tech/laravel-date-scopes/README.md

-Transaction::quarterToDate(); // query transactions created during the start of the current quarter till now Transaction::yearToDate(); // query transactions created during the start of the current year till now Transaction::decadeToDate(); // query transactions created during the start of the current decade till now Transaction::decadeToCentury(); // query transactions created during the start of the current century till now Transaction::millenniumToDate(); // query transactions created during the start of the current millennium till now
+Transaction::quarterToDate(); // query transactions created during the start of the current quarter till now Transaction::yearToDate(); // query transactions created during the start of the current year till now Transaction::decadeToDate(); // query transactions created during the start of the current decade till now Transaction::centuryToDate(); // query transactions created during the start of the current century till now Transaction::millenniumToDate(); // query transactions created during the start of the current millennium till now
 ```